Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 to a lookup key in a key-value database and "public key" or "private key" will be specified if otherwise.

-Note that while this document provides specific protocol messages and the way that those messages would be encoded, it does not require the use of a specific transport protocol.
+While this document uses the TLS presentation language {{!RFC8446}} to describe the structure of protocol messages, it does not require the use of a specific transport protocol.
 This is intended to allow applications to layer KT on top of whatever transport protocol their application already uses.
 In particular, this allows applications to continue relying on their existing access control system.